Adapting $k$-means algorithms for outliers: Acknowledgment

 \section{Acknowledgment}

 We thank Davin Choo, Mohsen Ghaffari, Saeed Ilchi, Andreas Krause, and Julian Portmann for engaging discussions.
 In particular, we thank Mohsen for his numerous helpful remarks and Davin and Saeed for sharing their code with us.
+The authors were supported by the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (grant agreement No. 853109).

 \begin{appendices} \crefalias{section}{appendix}